Cap-go/website/content/blog/automatic-build-and-release-with-github-actions.md

 You can now commit this both file and see your first tag appear in GitHub!

-Both native and web platform will have the version number bump after each commint.
+Both native and web platform will have the version number bump after each commit.
 ## GitHub actions for build

 Create a file at this path: `.github/workflows/build.yml`